Skip to content

 Data breach

 One of the extreme cybersecurity risks of using cloud computing is the perennial threat of data breaches at any moment.
-Tragically, it can not only precipitate substantial financial damage, but it can also mutilate reputation to a great extent.
-It is because the loss of data breach can result in loss of intellectual property.
-In the happening of such an event, it can also put-up legal liabilities on the company.
+Tragically, it can not only precipitate substantial financial damage, but it can also mutilate a reputation to a great extent.
+It is because the loss of data breach can result in the loss of intellectual property.
+In the event of such an event, it can also put up legal liabilities on the company.

-For this reason, a business needs to set the value of its data and correspondingly determine the impact of its data loss.
+For this reason, a business needs to set the value of its data and, correspondingly, determine the impact of its data loss.
 A cloud security framework should have a multi-layered methodology to check its entire user activity extent consistently.
-It may include multi-factor authentication, data-at-rest encryption, and perimeter firewall.
+It may include multi-factor authentication, data-at-rest encryption, and a perimeter firewall.
 Additionally, it should have a tested incident response plan readily available to execute in the face of the incident.

 Reduced visibility and control

 A business gets deprived of some proportion of visibility and control over its operations and assets, moving them to the cloud.
-The infrastructure and policies’ management goes to the Cloud Service Provider or CSP when using external cloud services.
+The infrastructure and policies’ management go to the Cloud Service Provider, or CSP, when using external cloud services.

 DoS (Denial-of-Service) attack

 DoS is a method of playing with the SLA (service-level agreement) between the organization and the client.
-This intercession brings about harming the integrity and credibility of the organization.
+This intervention brings about harming the integrity and credibility of the organization.
 During the attack, the framework resources get stretched thin, and the absence of resources triggers different speed and stability problems.
-In some cases, it implies an application does not load as expected.
+In some cases, it implies the application does not load as expected.

-DoS attacks can get avoided by ensuring exceptional intrusion detection system and firewall traffic-type inspection features, restricting source rate, and blocking IP addresses.
+DoS attacks can be avoided by ensuring an exceptional intrusion detection system and firewall traffic-type inspection features, restricting source rate, and blocking IP addresses.

 Account hijacking & malware